MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 > [!NOTE]
 > In the preceding illustration, the display order of the dimensions is alphabetic, because the display order of dimensions wasn't configured for the selected product.

-In the **Dimension based matrix** view, the tiles for the product variants include an on-hand value in the lower-right corner.
+In the **Dimension based matrix** view, the cells for the product variants include an on-hand value in the lower-right corner.
 The following table explains the meaning of the various values.

 | On-hand value                            | Description |
 |------------------------------------------|-------------|